Humanizr/Humanizer/readme.md

 "Long text to truncate".Truncate(10) => "Long text…"
 ```

-By default the `'…'` character is used to truncate strings with, but you can also provide your own truncation string:
+By default the `'…'` character is used to truncate strings.
+The advantage of using the `'…'` character instead of `"..."` is that the former only takes a single character and thus allows more text to be shown before truncation.
+If you want, you can also provide your own truncation string:

 ```c#
 "Long text to truncate".Truncate(10, "---") => "Long te..."
 ```

-The default truncation strategy is to truncate the `string` to a specific (maximum) length (which includes the truncation string length).
-There are two more truncator strategies available: one for a fixed number of (alpha-numerical) characters one and one for a fixed number of words.
-To use a specific truncator when truncating, the two `Truncate` methods shown in the previous examples both have an overload that allow you to specify the `ITruncator` to use for the truncation.
+The default truncation strategy, `Truncator.FixedLength`, is to truncate the input string to a specific length, including the truncation string length.
 Here are examples om how to use the three provided truncators:

 ```c#
 "Long text to truncate".Truncate(10, Truncator.FixedLength) => "Long text…"